 Since COVID-19 forced lockdowns worldwide, work from home has become the new normal.
 Whether it’s online classes, business meetings, or training, video conferencing apps have taken over our lives.
 They have brought us both convenience and utility at affordable costs or even for free.

-So let’s check out the top 5 video conferencing apps we have drawn for you on the basis of their popularity and features.
-Find out which have made it in our ranks.
+Let’s check out the top 5 video conferencing apps we have drawn for you on the basis of their popularity and features.
+Find out which have made it into our ranks.

-At the fifth, we have ranked BlueJeans that comes with some exciting features.
-The video conferencing platform was acquired by Verizon a major US carrier network for about $500MN in May 2020.
+At fifth, we have ranked BlueJeans which comes with some exciting features.
+The video conferencing platform was acquired by Verizon, a major US carrier network, for about $500MN in May 2020.

 A key advantage is that BlueJeans does not restrict users to time limits even to free subscribers.
 Although free subscribers will be able to add only 50 members.